bartkozal/hocus-pocus/docs/quick-start.md

 ### Npm

-If you prefer, Hocus-Pocus is available as a npm package:
+If you prefer Hocus-Pocus is available as a npm package:

 ```sh
 $ npm install hocus-pocus